Moustapha Lô

 Moustapha Lô (died 15 June 1967) was a Senegalese man who attempted to assassinate Senegalese President Léopold Sédar Senghor on 22 March 1967 at the Dakar Grand Mosque.
+Lô pointed his pistol towards Senghor after he had participated in the sermon of Tabaski, but the gun did not fire.
 Lô was convicted of treason, was sentenced to death by a Senegalese court and was executed by firing squad.
 Lô was the second of two people who have been executed by Senegal since its independence in 1960.